-Properties Objects

-Pen Line, Oval, Rectangle, RoundRectangle

-Pointer Column, Compute, Line, Oval, Rectangle,

-RoundRectangle, Text

-Changes that force a rebuild

-If you change any other properties, the DataWindow control rebuilds the structure of the crosstab when Modify is called.
-You should combine all needed expressions into one Modify call so that the DataWindow control has to rebuild the crosstab only once.

-Default values for properties

-For computations derived from existing columns, the DataWindow control by default uses the properties from the existing columns.
+Properties Objects Pen Line, Oval, Rectangle, RoundRectangle Pointer Column, Compute, Line, Oval, Rectangle, RoundRectangle, Text Changes that force a rebuild structure of the crosstab when Mo es, the DataWindow control rebuilds the dify is called.
+You should combine all needed so that the DataWindow control has to rebuild Default values for properties For computations derived from existing columns, the DataWindow control by default uses the properties from the existing columns.
 For completely new columns, properties (such as font, color, and so on) default to the first column of the preexisting crosstab.
-Properties for text in headers default to the properties of the first text control in the preexisting crosstab's first header line.

-For more about the Modify method, see Chapter 3, "Dynamically Changing DataWindow Objects."
-For details on the DataWindow object properties, see the DataWindow Reference.
+Properties for text in headers default to the properties of the first text control in the preexisting crosstab's first header line. od, see Chapter 3, "Dynamically Changing ls on the DataWindow object properties, see